 7.3 Where the Company terminates the Contract or an individual Claim under 7.1 or 7.2 it will inform the Client in writing.

 7.5 The Client has the right to terminate the Contract by providing the Company written notice at any time.
+The Company does not charge cancellation fees and only charges success fees.
 If the notice to terminate is received after any offer of Compensation is made or receipt of any notification that the Claim has been upheld, the full fee of 30% plus VAT of the Compensation will be payable.
-Furthermore, if the Client terminates the Contract and subsequently receives an offer of Compensation in respect of the Claim made by the Company on the Client’s behalf, the Company reserves the right to charge the full fee of 30% plus VAT of the Compensation.
+Furthermore, if the Client terminates the Contract after the claim has been duly made to the Provider and subsequently receives an offer of Compensation in respect of the Claim made by the Company on the Client’s behalf, the Company reserves the right to charge the full fee of 30% plus VAT of the Compensation.
 The Company will confirm its charges on receipt of notice to terminate.
 The fee will be payable upon receipt by the Client of the Company’s invoice.

 7.6 If the Client through their own actions or inactions prevents a Provider offering Compensation, the Company reserves the right to charge the Client 30% plus VAT of the Compensation the Company has calculated is due to the Client.
 The fee will be payable upon receipt by the Client of the Company’s invoice.